 Portraying reality in artwork is tricky business.
 Like any “realist”, I am moved by reality and it is moved by me in turn, as I paint.
 I have an eye for detail and my artwork is inspired by the nuances of what I see.
 But the creative process, from vision and initial planning to final product, involves ongoing and deeply engaging problem-solving and endless decision-making that has complexity far beyond copying.
 It feels like magic to coax color, light and form into an image that conveys a sense of space, dimension and texture.
 Inescapably, that image always contains me too.

-Working with traditional subject matter, I find that portraits, still life and landscape present me with both different and similar challenges.
-In all cases, I try to convey some of the inherent energy radiating from people, places and things.
-My approach is academic and intellectual, but my involvement with my work is emotional.
+Painting traditional subject matter, I find that people, places and things each present me with challenges that are both different and similar.
+In all cases, I try to communicate some of the subject's inherent energy.
+My approach is academic and intellectual, but my involvement is emotional.
 I want my paintings to be accessible, cohesive and harmonious, with a cooperative relationship among the various elements.
-I know a piece is finished when it seems to come into focus and balance, and I no longer feel compelled to jump up to make yet another tweak.
+And I love the feel of oil paints.
+My connection with the materials themselves is visceral.

 I paint because I love to do it.
 I see the world as full of beautiful things, and I love the process of expressing my visual enjoyment of life.
 I want to distill and share what surprises and delights me about what I see.